chriskempson/base16-shell/README.md

 Next, open a new shell and type `base16` followed by a tab to perform tab completion.

-### Base16-Vim Users

-the profile_helper will update a ~/.vimrc_background file that will have your current the colorscheme, you just need to source this file in your vimrc: i.e. (remove the base16colorspace line if not needed)

-    if filereadable(expand("~/.vimrc_background"))
-      let base16colorspace=256
-      source ~/.vimrc_background
-    endif

 ### Fish

 In `config.fish` place the following lines: